gitter-badger/ecs/README.md

 There are no `entity.Get<T>` method to request component data due to `ref` to struct cant return null in case when component was not added before.

-If you dont care about fact is component already added and you just want to be sure that entity contains it - just call `entity.Set<T>` - it will return already exist component or add brand new one if not.
+If you dont care about fact is component already added and you just want to be sure that entity contains it - just call `entity.Get<T>` - it will return already exist component or add brand new one if not.

 If you want to know that component exist or not (to use it in custom logic later) - use `entity.Has<T>` method that will return fact that component was added before.